Logo for Piano Play It

 In order to learn about the 12 bar blues we first have to discuss the development of the blues.

-The blues was being sung by the slaves who where brought to America from Africa.
-It was a way to express sadness, distress and pain.
-The meaning of "blue" is not precis but something like sad or mellow.
-The blues and the blues scale would have these characteristics of sadness in their nature.
+The blues was first being sung by the slaves who where brought to America from Africa.
+It was their way to express sadness, distress and pain.
+The meaning of "blue" is not completely defined but it has to do with a melancholic or sad feeling.
+The blues and the blues scale have these characteristics of sadness in their nature, caused by bending some of the notes in the scale.
+The so called Blue Notes.

-Yet, the blues could be quite happy especially with some interesting rhytmic figures which were brought by the African culture.
+Yet, the blues could be played in a cheerful vibe as well, and especially with some interesting rhytmic figures which were brought by the African culture.

 The form of the blues was not solid at first.
-The slaves just sang their heart out with out any boundaries.
+The slaves just sang their heart out without any boundaries.
 The text of the blues was not always so clear.
 You basically sang what you felt at the moment.
-It was mostly not composed but improvised.
+It wasn't composed but improvised mostly.

-Later on the form of the blues became more standard as a scheme of 12 bars and the text and musical structure was being set.
+Later on the form of the blues became more clear and was treated as a standard scheme of 12 bars and the text and musical structure was being set.

 The first four bars included the first musical line and text introducing the blues theme.
-The second four bars repeated this line to increase the impact and the closing line (in the last four bars) included a conclusion of the first and second line.
+The second four bars repeated this line to increase the impact and the closing line (which is being played in the last four bars) included a conclusion of the first and second line.

 A basic blues melody